zergu/DataGenerator/README.md

 *	**pesel**

-	Optional: **fields_as_args**
+	Optional: Array **fields_as_args**
 	Method arguments: date = nil, sex = nil
 	Generates Polish person's identification number using specific algorithm.
-Can be random but should depend on someone's birth date because it's used in calculations.
+Can be random but should depend on someone's birth date and sex used in calculations.
 Attribute *fields_as_args* allows using values generated for other fields but they should be placed before current field.

+*	**pl_postal_code**

+	Random polish postal code matching XX-XXX, where X is a number between 0 and 9.